 The mosaics found at the Montarozzi area of Arpi give a virtuoso display of the varied techniques which developed through the 4th to 3rd century BC: small pebbles become irregular surfaces and eventually regular cubes.
 By breaking the pebbles a flatter surface could be achieved and the individual pieces were refined to the cubes we are accustomed to.
 Roman mosaics of this sort were known as “opus tesselatum”.

-Roman mosaic at Morgantina in SicilyThe passage from pebbles to individually cut pieces of stone or even variously coloured glass ocurred gradually throughout the 3rd century BC.
+Roman mosaic at Morgantina in SicilyThe passage from pebbles to individually cut pieces of stone or even variously coloured glass occurred gradually throughout the 3rd century BC.
 Progress was fragmented as various regions experimented with a variety of techniques particularly in Greece but also at sites such as the above mentioned Arpi in southern Italy.
-In fact the oldest example of opus tesselatum seems to be in Sicily at the Greek colony of Morgantina, dating back to around 250BC (mosaic image left).
+In fact, the oldest example of opus tesselatum seems to be in Sicily at the Greek colony of Morgantina, dating back to around 250BC (mosaic image left).
 Pieces are of various materials, including earthenware, stone, glass paste.

-Whilst Pliny confirms Roman belief that mosaics originated in Greece, the Greek writer Athenaeus Naucratis who lived in Roman Egypt during the 2nd century AD seems to confirm that sicily was the place where particular advances were made, mentioning marvelous floors with images of the Iliad made of tesserae (“abakiskoi”) given as a present by the ruler of Syracuse to Ptolemy III.
+Whilst Pliny confirms Roman belief that mosaics originated in Greece, the Greek writer Athenaeus Naucratis who lived in Roman Egypt during the 2nd century AD seems to confirm that Sicily was the place where particular advances were made, mentioning marvelous floors with images of the Iliad made of tesserae (“abakiskoi”) given as a present by the ruler of Syracuse to Ptolemy III.

-A decorative pattern on a shop floor or many public areas was often two tone (black and white) though there are plenty of wonderful examples of black and white mosaics laid in ancient Roman houses, luxurious villas, rich tombs and public buildings such as Romal thermal baths.
-By the 2nd century BC coloured mosaics reached a degree technical perfection in central Italy as local artisans had increased contact with the Greek influence of the southern Greek colonies such as Naples, Pompeii, Syracuse and indeed with Greece itself.
+A decorative pattern on a shop floor or many public areas was often two-tone (black and white) though there are plenty of wonderful examples of black and white mosaics laid in ancient Roman houses, luxurious villas, rich tombs and public buildings such as Romal thermal baths.
+By the 2nd century BC, coloured mosaics reached a degree technical perfection in central Italy as local artisans had increased contact with the Greek influence of the southern Greek colonies such as Naples, Pompeii, Syracuse and indeed with Greece itself.

-By the 2nd century the use of central emblemata had virtually disappeared and left an almost exclusive path to floral, figurative and geometric motifs laid out as a carpet across the surface to heighten the appreciation of surface area.
+By the 2nd century, the use of central emblemata had virtually disappeared and left an almost exclusive path to floral, figurative and geometric motifs laid out as a carpet across the surface to heighten the appreciation of the surface area.
 There are many beautiful examples from North Africa where the modular geometric approach was combined with figurative elements within the repetitive pattern – rendering the single images in each geometric space more easily legible.
-This approach readily lent itself to replicating the pattern of roofs or at any rate to providing multiple centres of focus: hence removed from illusionistic rendering of 3D space in the traditional sense of 2nd style theatrical pompeian painting which implies a static point of view.
+This approach readily lent itself to replicating the pattern of roofs or at any rate to providing multiple centres of focus: hence removed from an illusionistic rendering of 3D space in the traditional sense of 2nd style theatrical Pompeian painting which implies a static point of view.

 This loss of centrality within ambient space made mosaic yet more aligned with the needs of architecture where the appreciation of space is generally acquired through movement around it.
 The mosaics at Piazza Armerina in Sicily (early 4th century AD) are a perfect example of this correlation between the composition of mosaics, the layout of the internal spaces and the movement of individuals through them.

-The pieces of Roman mosaics were called “tessellae” or “tesserae” and their size could differ even within the same mosaic.
+ancient roman mosaic tesserae: The pieces of Roman mosaics were called “tessellae” or “tesserae” and their size could differ even within the same mosaic.
 Faster execution implied larger, more simple, patterns and of course, larger pieces.
 The white tesserae would be made of white stone, also including marble whilst the black would be of black stone, marble for the most precious or more commonly of basalt – the same volcanic lava rock used in the construction of Roman roads such as the Appian way.

 The shape of the tesserae depended on the shapes to be described within the mosaic.
-A simple geometric pattern made up of essentially straight lines and rectangular forms would only require tesserae of square or rectangular section.
+A simple geometric pattern made up of essentially straight lines and rectangular forms would only require tesserae of a square or rectangular section.
 A more complex pattern or image naturally required the shape of the pieces to vary so that they might be laid out in order to follow the form they described rather than cut across it.

-An average sized mosaic piece (tessera) would be about 1cm square though over the centuries great extremes were reached either side of that from pieces as small as a few millimetres to as large as individual coloured marble tiles (opus sectilis).
-The surface aspect also had multiple solutions: highly polished and uniform surfaces would give a result similar to a varnished painting, often used in highly refined detailed works like those found in Hadrian’s villa whilst slight surface differences could be used to achieve an effect closer to a matte surface, catching and scattering light in a multitude of directions - cosmatesque work of the middle ages is a wonderful example of how this can be put to use where ambient light is low and diffused.
+An average sized ancient roman mosaic piece (tessera) would be about 1cm square though over the centuries great extremes were reached either side of that from pieces as small as a few millimetres to as large as individual coloured marble tiles (opus sectilis).
+The surface aspect also had multiple solutions: highly polished and uniform surfaces would give a result similar to a varnished painting, often used in highly refined detailed works like those found in Hadrian’s villa whilst slight surface differences could be used to achieve an effect closer to a matte surface, catching and scattering light in a multitude of directions – Cosmatesque work of the middle ages is a wonderful example of how this can be put to use where ambient light is low and diffused.

 Complexity was at its greatest when the image of the mosaic was in colour(s).
-In this case the tesserae would not only have to describe form but also the pattern of different tonal/colour shades within this form.
+In this case, the tesserae would not only have to describe form but also the pattern of different tonal/colour shades within this form.
 The finest of effects would be achieved with the smallest of tesserae in pretty much the same way that a computer screen can give a more or less perfect image according to the number and size of the pixels per square inch it is capable of displaying.
-In the most extreme of cases this could require as many as 300 tesserae per square inch (50 per square centimeter) and countless numbers of different coloured marbles, stones and glass, each piece being cut on site.
+In the most extreme of cases, this could require as many as 300 tesserae per square inch (50 per square centimeter) and countless numbers of different coloured marbles, stones and glass, each piece being cut on site.

 The range of colours available depended on the range of marbles and coloured stones available.
 Coloured glass paste could also be used as a material and was generally employed, together with marble, in works of higher prestige.
 Often the materials used were recycled, especially in later periods of the empire when the cost of marbles and loss of power made them difficult to obtain.
 Roman mosaics such as that on the ceiling of a vault in the Nero’s Domus Aurea are the first to include the use of gold leaf on glass to extend the colour range further than ever.

 We can therefore imagine the vast range of effects, labour and cost required in order to produce a single mosaic.
-Generally speaking it is difficult to categorise the style of mosaic work as clearly as has been done with paintings.
+Generally speaking, it is difficult to categorise the style of mosaic work as clearly as has been done with paintings.
 Linear and abstract styles were often evolved in parallel with different styles of figurative colour work.
-The height of this art was achieved in the Roman provinces of northern Africa where mosaics were created in every sense similar to an intricate painting of “the fourth style” (see the section on roman frescoes and painting).
+The height of this art was achieved in the Roman provinces of northern Africa where mosaics were created in every sense similar to an intricate painting of “the fourth style” (see the section on Roman frescoes and painting).
 Small and detailed leaves, animals, portraits and figures all interwoven into a “carpet” of marble.

-At the poorer end of the scale we have mosaics which verged on tiling.
+At the poorer end of the scale, we have mosaics which verged on tiling.
 Small terracotta tiles of various geometric shapes such as squares and diamonds would be laid to create an overall pattern and only a number of these would have a single marble tessera inserted into them.
 This required little if any true “mosaic” work to be done in order to achieve a satisfactory and durable patterned surface.